-Butter: I used butter in these as they are called butter cookies, after all.
+I used butter in these as they are called butter cookies, after all.
 However, if you use another fat source such as coconut oil, the results will be different.

 Coconut oil acts differently than butter in a baking recipe.
 Coconut oil is pure fat, as the butter has some trace protein and some milk solids.
 I do however have an eggnog cookie recipe that used coconut oil.

-- Like for most baked recipes it's best to have the butter and egg at room temperature.
+Like for most baked recipes, it's best to have the butter and egg at room temperature.
 You will want the butter soft.
 For the egg, you can place it in a bowl of hot water to bring it to room temperature for a few minutes.

-- For the almond flour, I like to measure it by using a scale as the measuring cup and weight never seem to come out as accurate as you want.
+For the almond flour, I like to measure it by using a scale as the measuring cup and weight never seem to come out as accurate as you want.

-- To really kick this recipe up a notch, use browned butter.
+To really kick this recipe up a notch, use browned butter.
 Make the butter the night before, place it in the fridge.
-Then pull it out and bring to room temp for the cookies.
+Then pull it out and bring it to room temp for the cookies.